rmrsk/EBGeometry/README.md

 * A C++ compiler which supports C++14.

-EBGeometry is a header-only library in C++.
+EBGeometry is a header-only library in C++ and has no external dependencies.
 To use it, simply make EBGeometry.hpp visible to your code and include it.

 ## Documentation